georgeweigt/eigenmath/README.md

 MathML and MathJax results look best on Safari and Firefox.

 The Eigenmath manual and sample scripts are available at https://eigenmath.github.io

+A Javascript version of Eigenmath is available in the 'js' directory.